dervishe-/pwnagotchictl/README.md

 # pwnagotchictl
-A little shell script to perform sevral admin task on a pwnagotchi
+A little shell script to perform several admin task on a pwnagotchi